Regional High-Resolution Weather Models using Generative Diffusion#

 This will load regression and diffusion models from directories specified by inference.regression_checkpoint and inference.diffusion_checkpoint respectively; each of these should be a path to a PhysicsNeMo checkpoint (.mdlus file) from your training runs.
 The inference.py script will use these models to run a forecast and save outputs as a zarr file along with a few plots saved as png files.

-The inference.py script currently fully supports only the default ERA5-HRRR StormCast implementation.
+The inference.py script fully supports only the default ERA5-HRRR StormCast implementation.
 For custom datasets and more complex inference workflows, we recommend bringing your checkpoints to Earth2Studio for further analysis and visualizations.
 The Earth2Studio wrapper for StormCast can be used as a starting point for custom implementations.

 Datasets#

-ERA5-HRRR dataset#
+ERA5-HRRR Dataset#

 With the default configuration, StormCast is trained on the HRRR dataset, conditioned on the ERA5 dataset.
 The datapipe in this example is tailored specifically for the domain and problem setting posed in the original StormCast preprint, namely a subset of HRRR and ERA5 variables in a region over the Central US with spatial extent 1536km x 1920km.